-3.1 Level is that measure of sound which we associate with the perception of loudness.
-Figure 3.0 demonstrates that, for equivalent noise levels, people judge wind turbine noise to be of greater annoyance than aircraft, road traffic, or railway noise.
-The most recent research to hand (van den Berg, 2008) has confirmed the relationship reported in Figure 3.0, and I have added van den Berg's data to the figure.
+Level is that measure of sound which we associate with the perception of loudness.
+Figure 2 demonstrates that, for equivalent noise levels, people judge wind turbine noise to be of greater annoyance than aircraft, road traffic, or railway noise.
+The most recent research to hand (van den Berg, 2008) has confirmed the relationship reported in Figure 2, and I have added van den Berg's data to the figure.
+The lack of equivalence evident in Figure 2 is likely due to the unique characteristics of turbine noise, that is, clusters of turbines present a cumulative effect characterized by a dynamic or modulating sound as turbines synchronise.

-Figure 3.0: Annoyance plotted as a function of noise level for four theoretical models (rail, road, air: Miedema and Oudshoorm, 2001; wind turbines: Pedersen et al., 2004) and four sets of data obtained from van der Berg et al., (2008).
+Figure 2: Annoyance plotted as a function of noise level for four theoretical models (rail, road, air: Miedema and Oudshoorm, 2001; wind turbines: Pedersen et al., 2004) and four sets of data obtained from van der Berg et al., (2008).
 For the data, closed symbols are for the entire sample, while open symbols are for those who identified that they had no economic interest.
 Circles represent the percentage of "very annoyed" responses whilst squares represent the sum of "very annoyed" and "rather annoyed" responses.

-3.2 The lack of equivalence evident in Figure 3.0 is due to the unique characteristics of turbine noise, that is, clusters of turbines present a cumulative effect characterized by a dynamic or modulating sound as turbines synchronise.
-Table 3.0, which displays data I collected early this year to inform a subsequent noise study, displays annoyance ratings for the top ten rated annoying sounds out of 100 sounds played to a group of undergraduate students.
-Sounds with an (M) indicate audio samples that could be described as periodic, and in that sense modulating.
+Table 1, which displays data I collected in 2010 to inform a subsequent noise study, displays annoyance ratings for the top ten rated annoying sounds out of 100 sounds played, at equivalent sound levels, to a sample of university students.
+Sounds with an "(M)" indicate audio samples that could be described as periodic, and in that sense modulating.
 Note that seven of the ten most annoying samples fall into this category, and that these results concur with those in the literature indicating that modulating sounds tend to be of higher annoyance.